Mystic Ark: Audio

 Mystic Arks music was composed by Akihiko Mori.
 The game featured 30 tracks of music and was released on 2 discs with the game's original music and with arranged versions of certain tracks.

+Reception

+According to Famitsu, Mystic Ark sold over 48,067 copies in its first week on the market and approximately 75,939 copies during its lifetime in Japan.
+The Japanese publication Micom BASIC Magazine ranked the game first in popularity in its October 1995 issue, and it received a 22.9/30 score in a readers' poll conducted by Super Famicom Magazine.

 Sequel

 A sequel titled Mystic Ark: Maboroshi Gekijo (まぼろし劇場; "Theatre of Illusions") was released for the PlayStation in 1999.
 Akihiro Yamada returned as the character designer.
 Despite the original game being a role-playing video game, the sequel was an adventure game instead.